skndungu/i-wave/README.md

 Everything on how to program and what the codes does is documented sequentially in this repo.
 The data from the slaves to the master is transferred wirelessly via LoRa where it's then logged to some server.
 ## Battery Monitoring System

 ## Master

 The master consists of an ESP32 as the main MCU and the WiFi gateway for server communications.
 It also got a LoRa module that receives the data wirelessly from the slave module(s) that monitors of the individual batteries.

 <img src="images/i-wave_master_4.png" height="350"></img>
+Programming
+---
+- The IDE to be used for this development is [Arduino IDE](https://www.arduino.cc/en/software) Atmel Studio Can also be used as well.
+- The PCB has Micro USB interface as the programming interface, if you don't have familiarity with the software you can pick up on this :link:[tutorial](https://www.youtube.com/watch?v=nL34zDTPkcs&t=3s)

+- Download all the files on the :arrow_down_small: `Code section` on the platform, In your downloads you will get the a folder :file_folder:  `i-wave-master` this will have all the codes and related libraries.
+- On library installation unzip the folder :file_folder: `libs` copy and paste all the folders to your directory `documents/arduino/library` folder

 Slave
 ---